 Olive oil can change consistency in the fridge if you keep your refrigerator super cold – it is, after all, a fat.
 How fast it happens really boils down to the actual olive oil and what ingredients are in it.
 Typically this does not affect the taste, however, it can look or seem weird.
-Simple bring your salad back up to room temperature for 30 minutes to liquefy the olive oil again or only add right before serving.
+Simply bring your salad back up to room temperature for 30 minutes to liquefy the olive oil again or only add right before serving.

 Is Marinated Tomato Salad Low Carb or Keto Friendly?

 Typically tomatoes are not widely used in Keto, but in small increments, can be eaten in most low carb diets.
 It really depends how strict you choose to be with your dieting.
-Here is nutritional information for this corn salad- broken down into 6 servings.
+Here is nutritional information for this tomato salad- broken down into 6 servings.
 This site uses Carb Manager that automatically inputs the ingredients into the system and gives out an estimated nutritional value.

 Please always be careful to double check with your own apps.
 Carb Manager gave this recipe an “A”.